Skip to Content

 Following the creation of the UK BAP, devolution, in 1998, led the four countries of the UK (England, Northern Ireland, Scotland and Wales) to develop their own country strategies for biodiversity and the environment, allowing conservation approaches to differ according to the different environments and priorities within the countries.
 In 2007, however, a shared vision for UK biodiversity conservation was adopted by the devolved administrations and the UK government, and is described in ‘Conserving Biodiversity – the UK Approach’ (PDF, 439kb).
 This document reflected the new top drivers for conservation action since the UK BAP was created, including the EU Gothenberg agreement in 2001 to halt the loss of biodiversity by 2010, and the findings of the Millennium Ecosystem Assessment (2005).
 Additionally, it outlined the need for the four countries to work together to meet shared challenges and achieve common goals, and described the requirements for future work at a UK level.

-The 'UK Post-2010 Biodiversity Framework', published in July 2012, succeeds the UK BAP and 'Conserving Biodiversity – the UK Approach', and is the result of a change in strategic thinking following the publication of the CBD's 'Strategic Plan for Biodiversity 2011–2020' and its 20 ‘Aichi Targets’, at Nagoya, Japan in October 2010, and the launch of the EU Biodiversity Strategy (EUBS) in May 2011.
-The Framework demonstrates how the work of the four countries and the UK contributes to achieving the Aichi Targets, and identifies the activities required to complement the country biodiversity strategies in achieving the Targets.
+The 2024 UK Biodiversity Framework replaces the 'UK Post-2010 Biodiversity Framework', published in July 2012, which itself succeeded the UK BAP and 'Conserving Biodiversity – the UK Approach'.
+The post-2010 framework was the result of a change in strategic thinking following the publication of the CBD's 'Strategic Plan for Biodiversity 2011–2020' and its 20 ‘Aichi Targets’, at Nagoya, Japan in October 2010, and the launch of the EU Biodiversity Strategy (EUBS) in May 2011.
+The Framework demonstrated how the work of the four countries and the UK contributes to achieving the Aichi Targets, and identified the activities required to complement the country biodiversity strategies in achieving the Targets.

-Following publication of the UK Biodiversity Framework, the UK BAP web-pages were further revised (in August 2012).
-Links to pages which are no longer of relevance have been re-directed, and an archived version (March 2012) of the UK BAP web-pages is available in The National Archives.
+Following publication of the UK Post 2010 Biodiversity Framework, the UK BAP web-pages were further revised (in August 2012).
+Links to pages which are no longer of relevance have been re-directed, and an archived version (March 2012) of the UK BAP web-pages is available via The National Archives website.

 Relevant information and key documents are still available, including UK BAP species and habitat information.